 1. The total amount of program income that will have been received before the start of the next program year and that has not yet been reprogrammed 0 2.
-The amount of proceeds from section 108 loan guarantees that will be used during the year to) address the priority needs and specific objectives identified in the grantee's strategic plan.
+The amount of proceeds from section 108 loan guarantees that will be used during the year to address the priority needs and specific objectives identified in the grantee's strategic plan.
 0 3.
 The amount of surplus funds from urban renewal settlements 0 4.
-The amount of any grant funds returned to the line of credit for which the planned use has no t been included in a prior statement or plan 0 5.
+The amount of any grant funds returned to the line of credit for which the planned use has not t been included in a prior statement or plan 0 5.
 The amount of income from float-funded activities 0 Total Program Income: 0 Other CDBG Requirements 1.
 The amount of urgent need activities 0 2.
-The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate- income Overall Benefit - A consecutive period of one, two or three years may be used to determine that a minimum overall benefit of 70% of CDBG funds is used to benefit persons of low and moderate income.
-Specify the years covered that include this Annual Action Plan.
-100.00%
+The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate-income Overall Benefit - A consecutive period of one, two or three years may be used to determine that a minimum overall benefit of 70% of CDBG funds is used to benefit persons of low and moderate income.
+Specify the · 100.00%

 The City of Rogers strives to use their Community Development Block Grant (CDBG) funds on the extremely low to low-income individuals and families.
-The City has no activities deemed "Urgent Need" in the 2021 Action Plan.
-The CDBG funding housing rehabilitation program are grants to the homeowner.
-Only way program income is generated is through a later sell of the property and rebates received by utilities for using energy efficient HVAC and windows in the rehabilitation.
-We also get rebates with installing new insulation.
-All housing rehabilitation houses a Deferred Loan Agreement (DLA) filed at the Benton County Courthouse which keeps the property from being sold until the DLA has been released.
+The City has no activities deemed "Urgent Need" in the 2022 Action Plan.
+The CDBG funding housing rehabilitation program are grants for the homeowner of single- family homes and the homeowner have to live in that home.
+Only way program income is generated is through a later sale of the property and rebates received by utilities for using energy efficient HVAC and windows in the rehabilitation.
+We also get rebates with installing additional insulation.
+A Deferred Loan Agreement (DLA) is filed on all housing rehabilitation projects at the Benton County Courthouse.
+This keeps the property from being sold until the DLA has been released.
+If property is sold, the DLA has to be paid back at closing.
 The DLA is pro-rated each year until the DLA is released.